bodo-ai/PyDough/documentation/ir.md

 <!-- TOC --><a name="hybrid-decorrelation"></a>
 ### Hybrid Decorrelation

 To understand why de-correlation matters, first consider the slightly more complex PyDough code example below.
 This PyDough code finds, for each nation in Europe, the total quantity of purchases made by customers from suppliers in the same nation.
-5 nations with the largest number of orders made by customers in that nation in the building market segment where the total price of the order is at least double the average of the total prices of **all** orders.

 ```py
 selected_nations = regions.WHERE(